Skip to content

 How much does it cost to visit Bahia de las Aguilas?

 Budget around $60-70 total for boat transport and park fees.
-The boat ride costs approximately $60 for up to five people, plus a $3 per person park entrance fee.
+The boat ride costs around $60 for up to five people, plus a $3 per person park entrance fee.
 Cruise ship excursions typically run $90-150, and you can add $7-20 for lunch on the beach.

 What is the difference between Cabo Rojo and Bahia de las Aguilas?

 Cabo Rojo refers to the broader development area that includes the cruise port, upcoming resorts, and the surrounding town.
-Bahia de las Aguilas is the specific protected beach located inside Jaragua National Park, about 15 kilometers from the port.
+Bahia de las Aguilas is the specific protected beach located inside Jaragua National Park, around 15 kilometers from the port.

 Can you swim at Bahia de las Aguilas?